KeisukeYamashita/pyplelogger/README.md

 | INFO | 20 | 0 |
 | DEBUG | 10 | 1 |
 | NOTSET | 0 | 2 |

+## To contribute

+We welcome for your contribution.

+1. Fork this project
+2. Give us a pull request

 ## Member